JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7985 days**.

-And here is a just a random fact -  **On September 9, 1950 dubbed laughter was used for the first time on television.
-It was used for the sitcom "The Hank McCune Show."**.
+And here is a just a random fact -  **Average number of people airborne over the US any given hour: 61,000**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)